inclement/inclem.net/content/270114-sparsegridlayout.rst

-I thought for a change I'd try for a shorter post on a single quick subject, so I'm going to quickly explain a simple Kivy layout I created, the `SparseGridLayout`.
+I thought for a change I'd try for a shorter post on a single quick subject, so I'm going to quickly explain a simple Kivy layout I created, the :code:`SparseGridLayout`.
 The post is standalone, but would go well with ideas from my `Kivy Crash Course
 <{filename}/pages/kivycrashcourse.rst>`_, especially the recent videos
 trying to draw ideas together to make widgets or specifically focusing